-Program Notes for May 26 2017
+Program Notes for November 3rd, 2017

 Ludwig van Beethoven (1770-1827)

-Between 1795 and 1809 Beethoven wrote five piano concertos.
-The last is known as the “Emperor,” although the composer himself did not give it that title.
+Between 1795 and 1809, Beethoven wrote five piano concertos.
+The last is known in English-speaking countries as the “Emperor,” an allusion to the Emperor Napoleon, although the composer himself did not give it that title.
 Beethoven began work on this concerto in Vienna in May of 1809, while Napoleon’s army was besieging the city, and dedicated it to his exiled friend and benefactor Archduke Rudolph.
-The first performance was in Leipzig the following year with Friedrich Schneider as soloist, while the Vienna première in 1812 featured the renowned virtuoso Carl Czerny.
-The firstmovement, which is longer than the second and third movements combined, begins with three riveting orchestral chords answered by a series of solo arpeggios The second theme is introduced, softer and more lyrical, and the two threads intertwine as soloist and orchestra build to a triumphant cadenza and resolution.
-The movement features an especially memorable second French horn passage.—Toni Empringham
+The first performance was in Leipzig the following year with Friedrich Schneider as soloist; the Vienna premiere in 1812 featured the renowned virtuoso Carl Czerny.
+Although Beethoven wrote his other piano concertos for himself as soloist, he was by this time too deaf to

 Music Director and Conductor

 Maestro Brisk has been the Music Director of the Beach Cities Symphony since the fall of 1994.

 Up to this point, he has conducted 86 concerts with the orchestra.
 That has included music from

 the 18th, 19th, 20th, and 21st centuries, embracing compositions by many living composers.

 The living composers and various soloists who have appeared with the orchestra are Southern